Gazania rigens: Naturalisation

 Well adapted to the Mediterranean climate, it is native to South Africa and Mozambique.
 It has become naturalised on the Mediterranean shores, and in places like the Azores, Australia, New Zealand, the United Kingdom, France, Portugal, California, and Argentina.
 The generic name of the plant is dedicated to Theodore of Gaza (1398-1478), who translated the botanical works of Theophrastus, from Greek to Latin.
 It is a weed in the islands of Madeira, Sicily and Sardinia.

 In Australia, where it is known as coastal gazania, the species has become naturalised on coastal dunes and roadsides in the Central Coast and Sydney regions of New South Wales as well as the coast of South East Queensland.
 In South Australia it is found in the southern Mount Lofty area as well as on the Eyre peninsula.

 Cultivation

 Gazania rigens is grown for the brilliant yellow of its blooms which appear against blue-grey foliage in the late spring and throughout the summer.
 Plants prefer a sunny position and are tolerant of dryness and poor soils.
-Quite indifferent to the nature of the soil, it looks especially for the sun, its flower heads closing when it is in the shade or when the weather is overcast, and adapts well to drought.
-Flowering from March to October in the northern hemisphere, the flowers are however more numerous and larger in the spring.
-In temperate regions this plant is usually grown as a half-hardy annual, though it can tolerate short periods of frost.
+Quite indifferent to the nature of the soil, it looks especially for the sun, its flower heads closing when it is in the shade or when the weather is overcast.
+It adapts well to drought, heat and strong sun, unlike many other flowers.

+Flowering from March to October in the Northern Hemisphere, the flowers are however more numerous and larger in the spring.
+In temperate regions this plant is usually grown as a half-hardy annual, though it can tolerate light frosts.